Why Buddhist Ethics?

 Of course, Ethics is not the only aspect of The Buddha’s Teachings.
 I have managed to find most of the primary components of Buddhism’s science of mind in the astrological birth chart, from the Two Truths and the Three Poisons (of mind), to the Eight-Fold Path, the Paramitas/Perfections, and even some archetypal Deities.

 And along with the Buddhist principle of Ethics, the Yogācāra Doctrine of Mind (based also in Buddha’s Teachings) has been the foundation of my work with Astrology long before I had encountered Yogacara—this is because Yogacara elaborates on the natural human functions of Mind superbly.

-Living ethically is to live for one’s own inner perfection, which also leads to a highly valued reputation, which generates trust: one of the greatest assets in any business, especially now with our global internet reach.
+Living ethically is to live one’s own inner perfection, which includes empathy with others, and which also leads to a highly valued reputation that naturally generates trust: one of the greatest assets in any business, especially now with our global internet reach.
 As my very wise mother had drummed into me,

 Your reputation is worth more than money in the bank